OpenDSA/OpenDSA/RST/en/SeniorAlgAnal/AmortAnal.rst

 :ref:`move-to-front <move-to-front> <SelfOrg>` self-organizing list heuristic and the cost for the optimal static ordering of the list.

-Recall that, for a series of search operations, the minimum cost for a static list results when the list is sorted by frequency of access to its records.
+For a series of search operations, the minimum cost for a an unchanging list results when the list is sorted by frequency of access to its records.
 This is the optimal ordering for the records if we never allow the positions of records to change, because the most-frequently accessed